Waffle/waffle/Source/JNA/waffle-demo/waffle-demo-spring-filter/README.md

     http://localhost:8080/waffle-demo-spring-filter/

-- Use 'admin' as logon without any password to test the filter
+- Use windows user (without domain) as logon with windows password to test the filter